GateNLP/gate-teamware/docs/docs/developerguide/README.md

 For deployment using docker-compose, set these values in `.env`.

+If the host and administrator are the same, you can just set the `PP_HOST_*` variables above which will be used for both.

 ##### Including a custom Privacy Policy and/or Terms & Conditions

 If the default privacy policy or terms & conditions do not cover your use case, you can easily replace these with your own documents.